SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 the entry point for your application.
 The script will then generate a `main()` function for you, which parses the arguments and invokes the specified function, passing it the arguments struct.
 This function should take the form `int entry_point(arguments args)`.
-Make sure to declare this function in the header you pass as input as well, so it's available when the generate file is compiled.
+Make sure to declare this function in the header you pass as input as well, so it's available when the generated file is compiled.

 The `-WideChar` argument can be used on Windows to generate code that uses wide characters (`wchar_t`) for the arguments.
 Make sure to define `_UNICODE` if you use `<ookii/command_line_generated.h>` so